scheb/2fa/doc/installation.md

 ### Step 3: Define routes

 In `config/routes.yaml` add a route for the two-factor authentication form and another one for checking the authentication code.

-The routes must be **located within the `path` of the firewall**, which should use two-factor authentication.
+The routes must be **located within the `path` of the firewall**, the one which uses two-factor authentication.

 ```yaml
 # config/routes.yaml